LeaKaftan/leakaftan/content/research/index.md

 _title hidden, currently under review with Public Opinion Quarterly_

-"The Authoritarian Populist Specter in Western Europe"
+_title hidden, currently under review with the European Journal of Political Research_

 "Perceptions of Democracy and Opposition to Democratic Backsliding in Liberal Democracies", together with Theresa Gessler, pre-registered with [OSF](https://osf.io/47xp2/)

-"Public Debate and Citizens' Opposition to Democratic Backsliding", co-authored survey experiment with Theresa Gessler, pre-registered with [OSF](https://osf.io/47xp2/)
+_title hidden_, co-authored survey experiment with Theresa Gessler, _currently under review with the Journal of Elections, Public Opinion and Parties_

 ### Further work in progress